konung/hanami-phlex-test-idea/README.md

 Puma config is maxed out to match my dev laptop - see `config/puma.rb` and adjust if you are running into issues.

 Once server is running  you can use your favorite benchmarking tool to hit relevant endpoints.
 I used `hey` as it's pretty straightforward to setup and use.
+But `wrk2` produced similar results.

 ## Important!!!
 Can't stress this enough!
 > Take the following numbers with a grain of salt - as we are rendering a basic template, and our app doesn't make any calls to DB, make any expensive calculations or serve any assets.